+- The governance of the Group;

+- CEO succession planning;

-- The Governance of the Group; - The selection, remuneration, education and evaluation of Directors; - The relationship between Board and Management; and - Policies relating to diversity for the Board and the Group Executives.
+- The selection, remuneration, education and evaluation of Directors;

+- The appointment, remuneration and tenure of independent Non-Executive Directors to the respective Boards of its wholly owned subsidiaries; - The relationship between Board and Management; and - Policies relating to diversity for the Board.

 The Board Performance and Renewal Committee consists solely of independent Non-Executive Directors.
-The minimum number of Committee members is three (3) and the Chairman of the Board chairs the Committee.
+The minimum number of Committee members is three (3) and the current number of members is four (4).
+Meetings are chaired by the Chairman of the Board.